JeansLli/Bimodules/README.md

-# It's for "On rectangle-decomposable 2-parameter persistence modules"
+# The code is for rank decomposition and signed barcode.

 There are 2 different versions for bimodule decomposition.
 The first one is one-to-one version and the other one is quantization version.
 One-to-one version is implemented by python, and quantization version is implemented by both python and C++.